elegantthemes/create-divi-extension/README.md

 Your environment will have everything you need to build a Divi extension:

-* React, JSX, ES6, and Flow syntax support.
+* React, JSX, ES6, and optional Flow syntax support.
 * Language extras beyond ES6 like the object spread operator.
-* Autoprefixed CSS, so you don’t need `-webkit-` or other prefixes.
+* Auto prefixed CSS, so you don’t need `-webkit-` or other prefixes.
 * A fast interactive unit test runner with built-in support for coverage reporting.
 * A live development server that warns about common mistakes.
 * A build script to bundle JS, CSS, and images for production, with hashes and sourcemaps.
-* An offline-first [service worker](https://developers.google.com/web/fundamentals/getting-started/primers/service-workers) and a [web app manifest](https://developers.google.com/web/fundamentals/engage-and-retain/web-app-manifest/), meeting all the [Progressive Web App](https://github.com/elegantthemes/create-divi-extension/blob/master/packages/react-scripts/template/README.md#making-a-progressive-web-app) criteria.
-* Hassle-free updates for the above tools with a single dependency.
+* Hassle-free updates for the above tools via a single dependency.

 Check out [this guide](https://github.com/nitishdayal/cra_closer_look) for an overview of how these tools fit together.

 The tradeoff is that **these tools are preconfigured to work in a specific way**.
-If your project needs more customization, you can ["eject"](https://github.com/elegantthemes/create-divi-extension/blob/master/packages/react-scripts/template/README.md#npm-run-eject) and customize it, but then you will need to maintain this configuration.
+If your project needs more customization, you can ["eject"](https://github.com/elegantthemes/create-divi-extension/blob/master/packages/react-scripts/template/README.md#npm-run-eject) and customize it, but then you will need to maintain the configuration.

-## Popular Alternatives

-Create Divi Extension is a great fit for:

-* **Learning React** in a comfortable and feature-rich development environment.
-* **Starting new React powered Divi extensions.**
-* **Creating examples** with React for your extensions.

-Here’s a few common cases where you might want to try something else:

-* If you want to **try React** without hundreds of transitive build tool dependencies, consider [using a single HTML file or an online sandbox instead](https://reactjs.org/docs/try-react.html).
-* If you need **more customization**, check out [Neutrino](https://neutrino.js.org/) and its [React preset](https://neutrino.js.org/packages/react/).

-All of the above tools can work with little to no configuration.

-If you prefer configuring the build yourself, [follow this guide](https://reactjs.org/docs/add-react-to-an-existing-app.html).

 ## Contributing